Skip to content

 Things to Do:

 • Shop to your heart’s content.
-I don’t hold it against you if you want to purchase everything that comes across your path.
+I don’t hold it against you if you want to purchase everything across your path.
 This location is like a hidden gem, particularly if you’re going to resell the items in your hometown or if you already have a business that needs fresh merchandise to add to its inventory.

 25 Best Things to Do in Malaysia-Your Full Guide